mui/material-ui/packages/material-ui-codemod/README.md

 #### 🚀 `preset-safe`

-A combination of all important transformers for migrating v4 to v5. ⚠️ This codemod is not idempotent (`theme-breakpoints`) and should be run only once.
+A combination of all important transformers for migrating v4 to v5. ⚠️ This codemod should be run only once.

 ```sh
 npx @material-ui/codemod@next v5.0.0/preset-safe <path|folder>